bwagner77/docs-test/function/examples-azure-sql-connection.md

 ## 5. Connect to the database from a Function

-When using SQL authentication the credentials must be stored in a Key Vault.
-A function app can get a connection string from a Key Vault using one of the following app setting
+SQL authentication credentials must be stored in a Key Vault.
+A function app can get the connection string from a Key Vault using one of the following app setting
 [Key Vault reference syntax](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli).